knoxhack/CodeMate/GITHUB_PAGES.md

      - Permission issues

 4. **Common issues and solutions**:
-   - If you see "Get Pages site failed" error: This is often due to GitHub Pages not being enabled yet.
-The workflow should automatically fix this on the next run.
+   - If you get a "Resource not accessible by integration" error: Make sure your workflow permissions are set correctly to "Read and write permissions" in repository Settings → Actions → General.
    - If build fails: Check that all required dependencies are installed and environment variables are set.
-   - If deployment fails but build succeeds: Check repository permissions for GitHub Actions.
+   - If the gh-pages branch is created but GitHub Pages is not working: Make sure to manually set up GitHub Pages to deploy from the gh-pages branch in repository Settings → Pages.

 5. **Manual troubleshooting**:
    - Try running `npm run build` locally to verify the build process works